10 Upwork competitors every freelancer should check out

 Using a time tracking tool, such as DeskTime, can spare you many headaches regarding accountability in front of your clients.
 It takes care of your work hours while you do the work.
 No more manual timers, spreadsheets, or wild guessing on the amount of time it took to complete a project.
 Do your freelancing and a time tracking app will do the rest.

-Moreover, DeskTime has valuable features such as project cost calculation and automated reports to save you time spent on administrative tasks.
+Moreover, DeskTime has valuable features such as project cost estimation and automated reports to save you time spent on administrative tasks.
 Freelancers need some time to rest, too.

 Concluding thoughts on Upwork competitors